 A few species in particular are known to eat the larva of other mosquitoes.
 Despite being huge as adults and having the scariest name ever, elephant mosquitoes prey a lot on other mosquito larvae when they’re still larva themselves.

-This is great news for anybody who wants to practice eco-friendly pest control.
-Among the other creatures that eat mosquito larvae are creatures known as gambusia, or mosquito fish.
+This is great news for anybody who wants to practice eco-friendly pest control

 If a mosquito larva manages to survive this tiny house of horrors for a week, they will reach the next stage of life.

 Next, the mosquitoes form cocoons and begin developing into adult mosquitoes.
 During this time, they can swim but mostly stay on the surface of the water.
 They may dive temporarily to escape threats.

 Much like the previous larva stage, pupae also face threats from predators.
 They also need to go above the waterline to breathe air.

 This can work to their disadvantage if people want to get rid of them.
 You can put oil or other viscous liquid on the surface of the water, and it will float to the top.
 This cuts the mosquito pupae off from the surface so they can’t breathe.

 This pupa stage lasts less than a week, after which they evolve into the flying things that have been making us miserable for millennia.

 usually look for mates as soon as they grow up.
 This is where the important distinction between males and females comes in, and no this isn’t ‘the talk.’